Guide

 Reduced Maternity Allowance

-If you have insufficient Class 2 National Insurance contributions when applying for Maternity Allowance, HMRC may contact you to determine how many additional contributions you need to receive the full allowance.
-Once these contributions are added, your payments will be adjusted and, if needed, backdated, which may take several weeks.
+If you have insufficient Class 2 National Insurance contributions when you apply, HMRC may contact you to explain how many more contributions you need to receive the full allowance.
+Once you make these contributions, DWP will adjust and, if needed, backdate your payments.
+This may take several weeks.

 How to apply for Maternity Allowance if you're self-employed